MicrosoftDocs/VBA-Docs/api/Excel.CommentThreaded.Date.md

 # CommentThreaded.Date property (Excel)

-Returns a date **String** that represents the date and time that a threaded comment was added in local time.
+Returns a date **String-Variant** that represents the date and time that a threaded comment was added in local time.
 Read-only.

 ## Syntax